Jalen Hurts runs for 2 TDs, throws for a score; Eagles hold off fumble-prone Vikings 34-28

 Hurts finished 18 of 23 for 193 yards — mostly to Smith, who also hauled in a 54-yard catch.
 He finished with 131 yards on four receptions.

-A.J.
-Brown, the Eagles’ other star receiver, seemed unhappy with Hurts on the sidelines and coach Nick Sirianni had to step in and calm the situation.
+Brown, the Eagles’ other star receiver, seemed unhappy with Hurts on the sidelines and Sirianni had to step in and calm the situation.
 At that point, Brown had only four targets.
 He finished with four catches for 29 yards.

+“The conversations we have on the field are going to be private,” Sirianni said.
+“Y’all don’t need to know what was going on out there.”

 Jake Elliott kicked a pair of field goals for the Eagles, including a 61-yarder to conclude the first half after Jefferson’s fumble.